daattali/beautiful-jekyll/_posts/2020-06-16-Reverse_Engineering_Cypto_Keys_WIP_NOTES.md

 I am by no means a programming, or RE expert.
 But I'm going to have a go at explaining the issue of finding the needle in a haystack of an XOR key used to obfuscate files in a sample.

 # Introduction
 Find that needle in the haystack...
-I had a college ask for some help finding a crypto key for a challenge they were doing, I had no idea i'd be rehashing some of the basics of CompSCI and C Programming.
+I had a collegue ask for some help finding a crypto key for a challenge they were doing, I had no idea i'd be rehashing some of the basics of CompSCI and C Programming.

 ## Background
 According to DI Management, in cryptography programming, binary data is usually inputed to, or outputed from, as a bit string.